-If you live in the Netherlands, and even if you don’t, you will probably have heard of Sinterklaas, if only because of the controversy surrounding his helpers.
+If you live in the Netherlands, and even if you don’t, you will probably have heard of Sinterklaas.
 For many Dutch families, it is the special atmosphere of "present night" (pakjesavond) that makes Sinterklaas a unique celebration filled with nostalgic traditions.
 Let's dive into how you can celebrate it the Dutch way!

 How to celebrate pakjesavond

 Here are some ways to celebrate the traditional Dutch pakjesavond.

 On pakjesavond, December 5, Sinterklaas mounts his white steed (Ozosnel) with a bag full of presents in hand, to deliver to the homes of families that are gathered around the fireplace, singing songs in his honour.

 Setting a shoe